Different ability

 I really do not like this approach to autism that claims we’re not disabled.
 Yes, we may have some different abilities that neurotypicals lack but that doesn’t make us not disabled.

 I remember how I used to work for that company in Warsaw, where two blind ladies also worked.
 They were updating company database calling prospective clients just to check their contact details.
-They were working kind of on the side of what the rest of us was doing, I never seen them taking part in our staff meetings and I don’t remember I was formally introduced to them (not very inclusive, is it?).
-I never spoke to any of them, before the event that I’m about to mention.
+They were working kind of on the side of what the rest of us was doing, I never seen them taking part in our staff meetings and I don’t remember I was formally introduced to them either (not very inclusive, is it?).
+I never spoke to any of them before the event that I’m about to mention.

 When I was younger and a friend betrayed me I didn’t see it as a reason to finish the friendship.
 I saw it as isolated incident that hurt me but was not enough to draw any conclusion.
 Even if it happened more than once it still didn’t make sense to me.
 She was such a good friend six months ago, a year, two years…

 Even now I can still do this: I need to see the pattern before I react.
 And the closer I am with someone the bigger the pattern has to be.
-During the time I observe the situation that person makes me doubt myself and loose my confidence.
+During the time I observe the situation that person makes me doubt myself and lose my confidence.

 I misinterpret other people intentions and they misinterpret mine.
 I’m being told I need to think in a different way and not make connections between the facts in the way that I do.
 I want to make more friends and I can’t find them.
 I want to be heard and understood and it never happens, not even when I talk to autism researchers (psychologists and counsellors are really not even worth mentioning here).